Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Group Fairness in GSP Auctions

-A group $\beta$-EF1 fair allocation can be obtained through a Round Robin procedure that assigns $\xi_h$ slots to group $h$ for each $\xi_\ell$ slots assigned to group $\ell$.
-The proof of this result is very similar to the one for the classical EF1 fair division scheme by \citet{Markakis17}.
-As an example, if we assume group $h$ to be the majority group (i.e., advertisers from group $h$ are allocated the highest slots in the ranking), then the result of the application of the group $\beta$-EF1 round robin procedure is the shift of advertisers assigned to a position $j\in J_h$ to position at most $\lceil (1+\beta) j\rceil -1$.
-For additional details on how this fair division scheme is implemented see the pseudo-code in~\cref{app:fairalgorithms}.
+A group $\beta$-EF1 fair allocation can be obtained through a round robin procedure that assigns the first slot to group $h$, the second slot to group $\ell$, and then, in each of the following rounds, $\xi_h$ slots to group $h$ and $\xi_\ell=1$ slots to group $\ell$.
+The proof of this result is very similar to the one for the classical EF1 fair division scheme by Markakis~\shortcite{Markakis17}.
+As an example, if we assume group $h$ to be the majority group (i.e., advertisers from group $h$ are allocated the highest slot in the ranking), then the result of the application of the group $\beta$-EF1 round robin procedure is the shift of advertisers assigned to a position $j\in J_h$ to position at most $\lceil (1+\beta) j\rceil -1$.
+For more details on how this fair division scheme is implemented see the extended version of the paper.
+We observe that a round robin procedure guarantees group EF1 even when the number of groups is $|\gr|>2$.
+The reason is that, for any pair $w,w'\in\gr$, and positions $j\in[|J_w|],j'\in[|J_{w'}|]$, with $j\le j'$, it holds $\alpha_{J_w[j],w}\ge\alpha_{J_{w'}[j'],w}$.
+Moreover, it is possible to show that a round robin procedure also guarantees group $\beta$-EF1 with respect to valuations (proofs can be found in the extended version of the paper). \begin{restatable}{theorem}{efoneval} Given a bid profile $\bv$, the allocation computed by the composite mechanism is $\beta$-EF1 fair with respect to the valuation profile $\vv$.
+In particular, given the allocation of slots to the two groups $J_h,J_\ell$, for each pair of groups $h,\ell\in \gr$, there exists one item $j\in J_\ell$ such that $\alg_h(J_h,\vv)\ge \beta\, \alg_h(J_\ell \setminus \{j\},\vv)$. \end{restatable}

+Intuitively, this is because the $\beta$-EF1 mechanism computes $J_h,J_\ell$ without employing the reported bid profile, which is used only to determine the per-group ranking.

-Now, we introduce the second notion of fairness which we consider, that is group $\beta$-EFX fairness.
+\paragraph{$\beta$-EFX mechanism} The second notion of fairness which we consider is group $\beta$-EFX fairness.